 - 3/4 ounce fresh dill, minced fine (about 1/2 cup)

-In a large saucepan, combine the beans, water and salt and bring to a boil on medium high.
-Reduce the heat to medium and let simmer until beans are cooked, about 30 minutes (but some times longer, depending on the moisture in the beans).
-Drain and return to the saucepan.
+In a large saucepan, combine the peas, water and salt and bring to a boil on medium high.
+Reduce the heat to medium and let simmer until the beans are cooked through (and firm, not mushy), about 30 minutes but some times longer, depending on the moisture in the beans.
+Drain and return to the warm saucepan.

 Stir in the balsamic vinegar, olive oil and seasoning.
 (Warm beans will more easily soak up the flavorful vinegar and oil.)
 Stir in the remaining ingredients.
 Taste and adjust seasonings.
 Serve warm or cold.